Main Content

 Train the CNN

-This example uses a CNN that consists of six convolution layers and one fully connected layer.
+This example uses a CNN that consists of five convolution layers and one fully connected layer.
 Each convolution layer except the last is followed by a batch normalization layer, rectified linear unit (ReLU) activation layer, and max pooling layer.
-In the last convolution layer, the max pooling layer is replaced with an average pooling layer.
+In the last convolution layer, the max pooling layer is replaced with an global average pooling layer.
 The output layer has softmax activation.
 For network design guidance, see Deep Learning Tips and Tricks.

 modClassNet = helperModClassCNN(modulationTypes,sps,spf);